OpenKinect/libfreenect2/README.md

 Windows 7 does not have great USB 3.0 drivers.
 In our testing the above known working devices will stop working after running for a while.
 However, the official Kinect v2 SDK does not support Windows 7 at all, so there is still hope for Windows 7 users.
 Windows 8.1 and 10 have improved USB 3.0 drivers.

-Diabling USB selective suspend/autosuspend might be helpful to ameliorate transfer problems.
+Disabling USB selective suspend/autosuspend might be helpful to ameliorate transfer problems.

 When you report USB issues, please attach relevant debug log from running the program with environment variable `LIBUSB_DEBUG=4`, and relevant log from `dmesg`.